04 May Hemp Oil and Seeds are Gluten Free

 Hemp seeds and hemp oil naturally do not contain gluten, so they both align with a gluten-free diet.
 This means that those who follow a gluten-free diet can feel comfortable incorporating hemp seeds and hemp oil in their pure form into their diets without experiencing any of the ill effects gluten causes.

-In fact, those who follow a gluten-free diet may find that incorporating hemp seeds and hemp oil into their diets helps them reduce the risk of nutrient deficiencies.
-Hemp is a great source of a number of vitamins and minerals, including zinc, iron, magnesium, vitamin D, and vitamin A. Hemp is also high in fiber, which supports digestive health and could be beneficial for preventing constipation.
+Those who follow a gluten-free diet may find that incorporating hemp seeds and hemp oil into their diets helps them reduce the risk of nutrient deficiencies.
+Hemp is a great source of several vitamins and minerals, including zinc, iron, magnesium, vitamin D, and vitamin A. Hemp is also high in fiber, which supports digestive health and could be beneficial for preventing constipation.

 Hemp seeds are tasty enough to be eaten raw or shelled on their own, or they can be tossed into your favorite smoothie recipe, blended with basil to make pesto, and added as a topping to salads and soups.